 Now, I feel like I can't live without it.
 I can already imagine your eyes rolling as you read this, but I'm telling you: It has transformed my mornings and saved me money.

 Mornings are trash, unless you have this amazing sandwich maker.
-Thank you for coming to my TED Talk.
+You're welcome.

 For more products that make mornings easier, check out: